-- 166. Pre Budget Discussion.- (1) Notwithstanding anything contained in these rules, the Minister for Law and Parliamentary Affairs, in consultation with the Minister for Finance, shall include in the List of Business, the general discussion seeking proposals of the Members for the next budget, in a session of the Assembly which is to be held during the months of January to March each year. - (2) The discussion shall be held, exclusive of other business for at least seven sitting days unless sooner terminated by the Speaker after getting the sense of the Assembly. - (3) The Speaker may fix time limit for speeches. - (4) The Assembly may recommend the proposals to the Government for the next Budget through a Resolution moved by the Minister for Finance, in consultation with Leader of Opposition after the conclusion of the discussion. - 167.
-Post Budget Discussion.
-(1) Notwithstanding anything contained in these rules, the Minister for Law and Parliamentary Affairs, in consultation with the Minister for Finance, shall include in the List of Business the general discussion, on releases and utilization of Budget, on quarterly basis. - (2) The discussion shall be held, exclusive of other business, for at least two sittings. - (3) The Speaker may fix time limit for speeches.
+- 166. Pre Budget Discussion.- (1) Notwithstanding anything contained in these rules, the Minister for Law and Parliamentary Affairs, in consultation with the Minister for Finance, shall include, in the list of business, the general discussion seeking proposals of the Members for the next budget in a session of the Assembly which is to be held during the months of January to March each year. - (2) The discussion shall be held exclusive of other business for at least seven sitting days unless sooner terminated by the Speaker after getting the sense of the Assembly. - (3) The Speaker may fix time limit for speeches. - (4) The Assembly may recommend the proposals to the Government for the next Budget on a Resolution moved by the Minister for Finance in consultation with Leader of Opposition after the conclusion of the discussion. - 167.
+Post Budget Discussion.- Notwithstanding anything contained in these rules, the Minister for Law and Parliamentary Affairs, in consultation with the Minister for Finance, shall include, in the list of business, the general discussion on releases and utilization of Budget, on quarterly basis. - (2) The discussion shall be held exclusive of other business for at least two sittings. - (3) The Speaker may fix time limit for speeches.